-Duty to arbitrate before State Association (Part Ten, Section 46, Code of Ethics and Arbitration Manual, NATIONAL ASSOCIATION OF REALTORS®): By becoming and/or remaining a member of this Board (i.e., each local Board), every member binds himself or herself and agrees to submit to arbitration by the arbitration facilities of the (state) Association of REALTORS® any dispute with a member of any other local Board of the (state) Association of REALTORS®, provided:

-- (1) It is a dispute as defined and for which arbitration is required by Article 17 of the Code of Ethics, and - (2) The (state) Association of REALTORS[®] has established facilities for such arbitration.
+Duty to arbitrate before State Association (Part Ten, Section 46, Code of Ethics and Arbitration Manual, NATIONAL ASSOCIATION OF REALTORS®): By becoming and/or remaining a member of this Board (i.e., each local Board), every member binds himself or herself and agrees to submit to arbitration by \mathcal{L} the arbitration facilities of the $$ Association of REALTORS® any dispute with a member of any other local Board of the Association of REALTORS®, provided: (1) It is a dispute as defined and for which arbitration is required by Article 17 of the Code of Ethics, and (2) The (state) Association of REALTORS® has established facilities for such arbitration.
+In the absence of established procedures and facilities by (state) Association of REALTORS® for interboard arbitration, disputes requiring arbitration as defined in Article 17 of the Code of Ethics shall be submitted and conducted under the procedure established in Part Eleven of this Manual, subject to such modification as may be required by applicable state law.